-Our PSHE curriculum incorporates the British Values (see appendix 1) and supports pupils' understanding of these in a meaningful context.
+Our PSHE curriculum incorporates the British Values and supports pupils' understanding of these in a meaningful context.
 Throughout the PSHE curriculum, the Protected Characteristics are carefully considered when planning and delivering the lessons.

 Implementation of our PSHE Curriculum at St Peter's